React JS 100 MCQ

 Question 71: What is the purpose of memoization in React?

-B. To prevent unnecessary re-renders by caching the results of function calls
+Correct Answer: B. Memoization in React is used to prevent unnecessary re-renders by caching the results of function calls and reusing them when the inputs haven’t changed.

 Question 72: Which hook in React can be used to memoize values?